 The test is computer adaptive, features a constantly updated question bank and has no negative markings.

 The result?
-A true determination of your potential to contribute — both as a PGPB student and as a future business leader.
+A true determination of your potential to contribute — both as a IMB student and as a future business leader.

 Bocconi Test Preparation Tips